RanvierMUD/ranviermud/docs/extending/areas/quests.md

 ## Creating the new Quest type

 To have a quest that actually _does something_ you will first need to create a class which extends the core `Quest` class.
 Once you've created your custom quest type you can have as many quests as you like which are of this type, you don't need to create a custom type for each individual quest.
 But you will need one for each different type of quest, e.g., a type for kill quests, a type for fetch quests, etc.

 A fetch quest, we'll say, is as a quest that

 * requires the player to pick up a certain number of a certain item
-* can optionally complete automatically when the player picks up the required items or they player has to turn in the quest in at the NPC they received the quest from
+* can optionally complete automatically when the player picks up the required items or the player has to turn in the quest in at the NPC they received the quest from
 * optionally removes the items from the players inventory on completion
 * Rewards the player with some configurable amount of experience on completion